zamazan4ik/awesome-pgo/article/article.md

 ### Cargo

 Cargo (the default build system for Rust) has no built-in support for PGO.
 However, the community (particularly [Jakub "Kobzol" Beranek](https://github.com/kobzol)) developed an extension - [cargo-pgo](https://github.com/Kobzol/cargo-pgo).
 I highly recommend you using this Cargo extension if you are going to start optimizing Rust projects with PGO.
 I used for **every** Rust project that I PGOed (and I did it for a lot of them) - it always worked like a charm.
 It even supports optimizing with LLVM BOLT (we will talk about it later) as an additional post-PGO optimization step!
 I wish every other ecosystem eventually will get something similar.

+Rust build ecosystem has a standard way to run benchmarks - `cargo bench`.
+One of the most common algorithm to perform PGO benchmark for a Rust project is:

+* Find a Rust project with built-in benchmarks.
+* Run `cargo bench` to get the benchmark result in the Release mode.
+* Run `cargo pgo bench` to collect PGO profiles from the benchmarks with Instrumentation PGO.
+* Run `cargo pgo optmize bench` to perform PGO optimization and compare PGO-optimized results with the Release results.

+That's it - it's really simple to do. `cargo-pgo` supports collecting PGO profiles not only from benchmarks; it even supports optimizing your software with LLVM BOLT (covered later in this article).
+Actually, `cargo-pgo` is the reason why most of my PGO benchmarks are performed for Rust projects.
+When I look at a random C or C+ project, my thoughts are somehting like "Ehh, at first I need to figure out how to build it properly (with installing all required dependencies in a *right* way).
+Then I need to figure out how to run benchmarks...
+Nah, I am too lazy, let's try to find a Rust alternative in the same application domain and perform PGO benches on it instead".
+Hey, C++ [committee](https://isocpp.org/std/the-committee) SG15 ("Tooling" study group) - what about having something like this for C++ too?
+Because, well, you know - tooling matters **a lot**.

 Of course, even with such a handy tool, there are some nuances: